 The California decision support group is an extension of the GACC and Predictive Services Unit.
 This advanced level of support is intended to ensure the safety of firefighters and the effective use of firefighting resources.
-The co-location of Wildland Fire Decision Support System (WFDSS) technical experts, fire behavior specialists, and GIS specialists offers a common point of contact for all fire managers within the geographic area.
+The Weather Information Management System (WIMS) has changed to Fire Environment Mapping System (FEMS).
+The GACC offers a common point of contact for all fire managers withing the geographical area for Wildland Fire Decision Support System Next Gen (WFDSS) technical experts, fire behavior specialists, GIS specialists and as needed other technical specialists. and as needed other technical specialists.